-After we are back from vacation, I would like to give some information about our vacation spot and the hüuse that we rented.
+After we are back from vacation, I would like to give some information about our vacation spot Øster Hurup and the house that we rented.

 Øster Hurup is a small town on the Baltic Sea coast and belongs to the municipality of Mariagerfjord and is located in the region of Nordjylland.
 In total, fewer than 1000 people live here permanently, but an extremely large number of Danes have holiday homes here that they either use themselves or rent out to holidaymakers.
 The rental usually takes place via the well-known portals such as Booking.com or specialized providers of holiday homes such as Novasol, Dancenter or Feriepartner.

 Øster Hurup has a supermarket that has a good selection of everyday goods, 2 petrol stations as well as several small shops and two outlets, one of which offers almost only clothes for women, while the other has sportswear.
 For the size of the town there are quite a few restaurants, most of which have a very simple menu: lots of fast food, french fries, chicken, burgers and more.
 I can definitely recommend the Sizzlers Steak House, which is very tasty, and as a highlight the Vaffelhuset Øster Hurup, which offers delicious ice cream in fresh, homemade waffles.
 You can smell the sweet waffles from a hundred meters away, which are then filled with either really delicious soft ice cream or balls from the display.
 However, sometimes you have to wait longer because the rush here is very large.

 For more information and tips for excursions, you can go to the tourist information near the port.
 The staff also speak very good German and give tips.
 You can also rent bikes here, even if it’s not cheap.
 However, these are then well maintained and there are bicycle helmets as well.

 If you want more shopping or some culture, you can either go to Hadsund or for even more choice to Aalborg, which is about 40 km by car.